-History- Introduction; sacred monophonic song: plainchant; secular monophonic song; the beginnings of polyphony; Notre Dame school; Ars Nova [focus: Machaut's Messe de Nostre Dame [between c1350 and c1372]]; Early Renaissance [c1420-c1490]; High Renaissance [c1490-c1520]; Josquin Des Prez [c1445-1521]; High Renaissance contd [c1520-c1560]; Late Renaissance [c1560-c1600]. [b] Tutorials: Beginning in Week 2, students are required to attend a weekly tutorial to support their learning in lectures and help them to prepare for assessment tasks.
+History- Introduction; sacred monophonic song: plainchant; secular monophonic song; the beginnings of polyphony; Notre Dame school; Ars Nova [focus: Machaut's Messe de Nostre Dame [between c 1350 and c 1372]]; Early Renaissance [c 1420- c 1490]; High Renaissance [c 1490- c 1520]; Josquin Des Prez [c 1445-1521]; High Renaissance contd [c 1520- c 1560]; Late Renaissance [c 1560- c 1600]. [b] Tutorials: Beginning in Week 2, students are required to attend a weekly tutorial to support their learning in lectures and help them to prepare for assessment tasks.
 MU4724 Irish Traditional Music / Theory & Techniques Course Aims and Objectives: To provide a general introduction to the field of Irish traditional music and song; to understand it in relation to its historical, social and international contexts; to examine it in the light of contemporary ethnomusicological and vernacular-culture theory; to develop the specific analytical skills required to appreciate this musical field.
 To introduce students to arranging for SATB.
 Perform three contrasting pieces on the instrument[s] [or voice] of their choice.
-Course Syllabus: The nature of vernacular culture and music; the international context of Irish traditional music; analytical approaches - ethnomusicology, cultural studies, vernacular-culture theory; historical background and social context of performance; the development of the concept of "Irish Music"; folk-music collectors and available sources; the "Irish harp" tradition; vocal tradition, Irish language - sean nós , melodic and prosodic forms, textual features; vocal tradition, English language historical forms; Hiberno-English song - melodic and linguistic features; the history of Irish vernacular dance and its relationship to instrumental traditional music; the instruments of Irish traditional music - historical development, social usage, concepts of technique, modern developments; the development of ensemble performance; pedagogic traditions and concepts.
+Course Syllabus: The nature of vernacular culture and music; the international context of Irish traditional music; analytical approaches - ethnomusicology, cultural studies, vernacular-culture theory; historical background and social context of performance; the development of the concept of "Irish Music"; folk-music collectors and available sources; the "Irish harp" tradition; vocal tradition, Irish language - sean nós, melodic and prosodic forms, textual features; vocal tradition, English language historical forms; Hiberno-English song - melodic and linguistic features; the history of Irish vernacular dance and its relationship to instrumental traditional music; the instruments of Irish traditional music - historical development, social usage, concepts of technique, modern developments; the development of ensemble performance; pedagogic traditions and concepts.
 Please see end of 'Music' section.

-Spring Seme ster - Year 4 1 1 MU4718 The Music of the 20th Course Aims and Objectives: To introduce students to important developments in music Please see end of 'Music' Century / Applied during the twentieth century and to acquaint them with the various movements and section.
-Music musical languages.
+Spring Semes ster - Year 4 MU4718 The Music of the 20th Century / Applied Music Course Aims and Objectives: To introduce students to important developments in music during the twentieth century and to acquaint them with the various movements and musical languages.
 To examine selected works from this period.
 To require a student to present a short programme of c.
 15 minutes on the instrument[s] [or voice] of their choice.
-Course Syllabus: The musical language, techniques and selected works of inter alia, Debussy, Mahler, Stravinsky, Schoenberg, Webern, Berg, Bartók, Messiaen, Cage, Stockhausen etc. MU4727 Music Technology/ Course Aims and Objectives: Please see end of 'Music' Analysis Computer Music: To become proficient in using computer software and hardware for section. creating, editing and sharing sound files and musical scores.
+Course Syllabus: The musical language, techniques and selected works of inter alia, Debussy, Mahler, Stravinsky, Schoenberg, Webern, Berg, Bartók, Messiaen, Cage, Stockhausen etc. Please see end of 'Music' section.
+MU4727 Music Technology/ Analysis Course Aims and Objectives: Computer Music: To become proficient in using computer software and hardware for creating, editing and sharing sound files and musical scores.
 Analytical Theory: To understand the main developments in, and techniques and theories of, music analysis.
 Course Syllabus: Computer Music: Inputting and editing musical notes using MIDI-based technology; Creating and editing digital sound files using MIDI and Audio virtual studio technology; recording of digital audio files; using the internet as a resource for music file sharing Analytical Theory: Introduction to Analytical Theory; Schenker; Feminism; Tovey; Keller; Réti; Set Theory.
+Please see end of 'Music' section.

-\Given the varying levels of ability of incoming international exchange students, they are required to contact the HoD directly in advance to enquire about their suitability for relevant modules.
+^{}Given the varying levels of ability of incoming international exchange students, they are required to contact the HoD directly in advance to enquire about their suitability for relevant modules.

 The Music modules often include many different components and they may wish to only take some of them or 'mix and match' across two modules or just audit parts thereof.
 The Department has always been very flexible in this regard and is willing to accept a separate assignment in some cases.

 The Department may also award international exchange students a part-grade for Choral Society participation.